Accessible

 Q. What is your top entertainment venue?

-A. I think our absolute favorite has been Bankers Life Fieldhouse.
+A. I think our absolute favorite has been Gainbridge Fieldhouse.
 You can’t beat having the No. 1 NBA arena in the country.
 There’s never been a bad seat in the house.
 We’ve seen everything from the circus to Cirque du Soleil, from concerts to college basketball, Pacers, Fever, you name it.

 Q. What are your favorite outdoor spots in town?